Functional Adjustments / Mobilisations for the Equine Patient

 LOCATION OF THE PRACTICUM

-At this time, we will only be running the Advanced Diploma courses in the UK.
-We are however, exploring facilities and partners in Denmark, the USA, NZ and Canada so that we may expand the academic programme into our international settings.
+At this time, we will only be running the Advanced Diploma modules in the UK.
+We are, however, exploring facilities in Canada for suitable candidates.

 INTERNATIONAL STUDENTS AND ENGLISH LANGUAGE REQUIREMENTS

-We are happy to take national and international students, but all students MUST be proficient in all aspects of the English language (both written and spoken), so as to ensure that you can make the most of the course and its contents.
-The AOI will not be held responsible for any language challenges that arise and no refunds will be made on these grounds.
-As a guide, we typically expect that students to have skills equivalent to IELTS with an overall score of 6.5 (or equivalent)..
+We are happy to take national and international students, but all students MUST be proficient in all aspects of the English language (both written and spoken) so as to ensure that they can make the most of the course and its contents.
+The AOI will not be held responsible for any language challenges that arise, and no refunds will be made on these grounds.
+As a guide, we typically expect students to have skills equivalent to IELTS with an overall score of 6.5 (or equivalent).

-If you are interested in taking this course as standalone CPD, please click on the fish to contact us today.
+If you are interested in taking this course as a standalone CPD event, please click on the fish to contact us today.
 Applications are ongoing due to the part-online nature of the content.